 Luckily, there are plenty of ways to help sensitive dry winter skin from becoming too severe, with help from things like moisturizers, humidifiers, certain supplements and even a healthy diet.

 The level of moisture in your skin’s epidermis, which is the outermost layer of your skin, reflects the level of humidity in your environment.

 Normally, a healthy epidermis serves as a shield, keeping unwanted things from getting into your pores and body.
 It’s made up of skin cells that create a flat, smooth service when moisture is in balance; however, when dryness occurs, the epidermis can become negatively impacted.

 What happens to skin in winter?
-When your skin barrier lacks moisture, especially during the winter months, this can lead to overly dry winter skin.
+When your skin barrier lacks moisture, especially during the winter months, this can lead to overly dry winter skin, more obvious crow's feet and less skin elasticity.
 You want to avoid that, and look more towards the picture of skin health.

 No winter skin care routine is complete without a good moisturizer.
 Skin moisturizers work by rehydrating the epidermis and sealing in moisture to keep the skin healthy.

 Applying moisturizer to your skin regularly also signals to your skin how much oil it should be producing, which can keep skin happy and healthy.

 After washing your face with a gentle cleanser twice daily, apply moisturizer, as well as a serum first if you’d like.